logo

 To say that my emotional maturity has been stunted would be an understatement.

-Most girls my age have taken their first shot at relationships and broke up with their first—and possibly second—boyfriend, had their first kiss, and experienced their first orgasm.
+Most girls my age have taken their first shot at relationships and broken up with their first—and possibly second—boyfriend, had their first kiss, and experienced their first orgasm.

 According to the standard IQ test, I may be intellectually superior to most men and women my age, but socially, I’m nothing short of an idiot.